codyjgreen/Showcase/README.md

-# Showcase Backend
+# Showcase Fontend

-Rails API that allows students to add information about their Mod 5 projects to a website that will be shared with employers and future students
+React Frontend that allows students to add information about their Mod 5 projects to a website that will be shared with employers and future students

 ## Contributing
 Read about how to contribute [here](.github/CONTRIBUTING.md).